jonathanlurie/yetanotherstore/readme.md

 ```

 # Concept
 Yetanotherstore provides a unique singleton-like dictionary (key-values).
-There are some built in methods to add, remove, check and list properties but the object that contains those properties is not directly accessible (thanks to scoping).
+There are some built in methods to add, remove, check and list properties.
 This guaranties that the *key-values* are never edited without the help of the provided methods.

-In addition, some events are going to be emitted everytime the storage is modified.
+In addition, some events are going to be emitted every time the storage is modified.
 See the **event** section.

 # Create a Store
 First, you need to create a Store instance in a place where it's going to be accessible by the components that need it.
 Let's create a file `AppStore.js` that will instantiate `Store` and export the store object: